upkie/upkie/README.md

 ./start_simulation.sh
 ```

-Once the simulation is running, execute `./run_agent.sh` to start one of the default agents.
+Once the simulation is running, you can execute `./run_demo_agent.sh`.
 Click on the robot in the simulator window to apply external forces.

 ## Example